-I am frequently asked by couples, especially those having difficulty getting along, if the way they behave towards each other is “normal”.
+I am often asked by couples if the way they behave towards each other is “normal”.

 Normal in psychological terms is the equivalent to average.

-What those couples really want to know is how well or poorly they are doing as compared to other couples.
+What they really want to know is how well or poorly they are doing as compared to other couples.
 Are they like most other couples or are they really different?

 Healthy Or Unhealthy Relationship?

-If we consider that each system in our body needs to be functioning well in order for us to feel well overall, that same principle could be applied to a relationship.
+Each system in our body needs to be functioning well in order for us to feel well overall.
+That same principle could be applied to our relationships.

-How the couple functions in each of the systems of their relationship will determine whether their relationship is healthy.
+How a couple functions in each of the systems of their relationship will determine whether their relationship is healthy.

 - How well do they communicate their ideas, thoughts and feelings to each other?